geeksterin/UI-Curriculum/Day06/Node_day06.md

 You might get unexpected results if you omit the https:// or http:// part, called the protocol, at the beginning of the web address.
 After making a link, click it to make sure it is sending you where you wanted it to.

 # List
-In HTML, there are three types of lists: ordered lists, unordered lists, and descriptive lists.
-Here's a brief explanation of each type and their attributes:
+A lot of the web's content is lists and HTML has special elements for these.
+Marking up lists always consists of at least 2 elements.In HTML, there are three types of lists: ordered lists, unordered lists, and descriptive lists.Below is an overview for the same

 Ordered Lists:
 ```html